Faculty and Staff

 Ashley Mitchell(Instructor) – Pediatric speech sound disorders and language disorders

-Ms. Castillo is an Instructor at the University of Hawai`i Mānoa Communication Sciences and Disorders Department (UHCSD).
-She also is a speech-language pathologist for the Hawai'i Department of Education.
-She received a Master’s degree in Speech-Language Pathology from the University of Hawai`i Mānoa.
+She received a Master’s degree in Speech-Language Pathology from the University of Hawaiʻi at Mānoa.
 Her professional interests include receptive and expressive language disorders and speech sound disorders.

 » Curriculum Vitae